Optima bank

-Optima bank, is a banking and financial services institution in Greece, which apart from its full banking license, is also a member of the Athens Stock Exchange.
+Optima bank, is a banking and financial services institution in Greece which is listed on Euronext Athens.
 It offers its customers, both retail and businesses, products and services according to their needs.

 Optima bank HQ's are located in Maroussi of Athens (Aigialeias 32 and Paradissou street).

 History

 Optima bank was founded on 31 July 2019 through the transfer of Investment Bank of Greece shares to Ireon Investments, a member of Motor Oil Group (Hellas).
 To strengthen its capital base and support its development strategy, Optima bank implemented a share capital increase in 2021 along with utilizing other financial instruments such as the issuance of a convertible bond loan in 2022.